uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 The rotating angle of each object, in degrees.

+#### Experimental: `enablePolygonSnapping` (Boolean, optional)

+* Default: false

+When a polygon is dragged close enough to another polygon, the polygon being moved will snap to the nearby polygon.

+#### Experimental: `snapStrength` (Number, optional)

+* Default: 0.2

+A larger snapStrength value will result in polygon snapping to trigger when polygons are further apart.

 ## Methods

 These methods can be overridden in a derived class in order to customize event handling.